User-LLM: Efficient LLM Contextualization with User Embeddings: Experiments

-\textbf{Parameter efficiency} Embedding-LLM requires fewer tunable parameters to achieve competitive performance.
+\userllm requires fewer tunable parameters to achieve competitive performance.
 Table~\ref{tab:parameter_efficiency} shows the model accuracy across multiple training strategies.
 Notably, the \textit{Enc} approach (tuning encoder and projection layers and freezing the LLM) achieved comparable task accuracy to full finetuning while requiring significantly fewer tuned parameters.
 This is because it effectively leverages the pretrained weights of both the user encoder and LLM, minimizing the need for extensive parameter updates during training.
-Thus, our approach offers a parameter-efficient solution for personalizing LLMs, reducing computational demands and facilitating model tuning on resource-constrained devices.
+Thus, our approach offers a parameter-efficient solution for personalizing LLMs, facilitating model tuning on resource-constrained devices.

-\textbf{Inference efficiency} Furthermore, \userllm is inference efficient.
-Compared to text-prompt-based approaches that require multiple tokens to represent each event in the user history, our embedding-based approach effectively condenses event information into dense representations, requiring only a single token per event.
-The integration of \textit{Perceiver} further reduces the total number of tokens for long user histories, resulting in even faster inference speeds and making our approach ideal for real-time applications.
-Table~\ref{tab:inference_efficiency} shows that \userllm and its \textit{Perceiver} variant maintain competitive performance while requiring a smaller number of tokens and, as a result, significantly reduce the computation complexity in the attention modules in LLM.